Is Akrotiri Red Beach Worth Visiting?

 Located in the southernmost part of Santorini — roughly 12 kilometres southwest of its capital Fira — is the famed Akrotiri Red Beach (a.k.a.
 Kokkini Beach).
-It boasts the mesmerizing view of dark blue water meeting red-hued sand, surrounded by high cliffs that are just as red.
-The beach’s sand gets its unique color from the black-and-red pulverized volcanic rock from the nearby Santorini caldera.
+It boasts the mesmerizing views of dark blue water meeting red-hued sand, surrounded by high cliffs that are just as red.

 The Akrotiri Red Beach can be reached in a number of different ways.

-- By Car.
-If you rent a car in Santorini, you can leave it at the parking space near the cliff, before making your way down to the beach.
+There are plenty of car rental shops in Santorini.
+If you drive to Akrotiri, you can leave it at the parking space near the cliff, before making your way down to the beach.

 I of course chose the second option, and took the first bus from Fira at 8.45 a.m.
 The journey took approximately 20 minutes.